vboyev-MSFT/defender-docs/defender-xdr/dex-scoped-coverage.md

 - [Microsoft Defender XDR](microsoft-365-defender.md)

-Defender experts scoped coverage for XDR is for customers who wish to have Defender Experts cover only a section of their organization (for e.g., specific geography, subsidiary, or function) that requires security operations (SOC) support or where their security support is limited.
+Defender experts scoped coverage for XDR is for customers who wish to have Defender Experts cover only a section of their organization (for e.g., specific geography, subsidiary, or function) that requires security operations (SOC) support or, where their security support is limited.

 ## Assets to be customized

 You can define a specific set of devices and/or users for which Defender Experts would offer support.
-Any incident that impacts any of these defined set of devices and users would be considered in scope and would be offered the necessary response actions to mitigate the threat.
+Any incident that impacts any of the defined set of devices and users would be considered in scope and would be provided the necessary response actions to mitigate the threat.

 ## How to use scoped coverage by Microsoft Defender Experts for XDR